Legal

 You choose the charity.

-You designate one of the Platform's verified charity partners to receive your stake in the event of a miss verdict.
-You may not designate yourself, your business, or any related entity.
+At filing, you designate one charity from the Platform's published list (see Section 8) to receive your stake if you miss.
+You may not designate yourself, your business, or any entity related to you.

 You understand the contract is final.

-Once submitted and the origination fee is charged, the contract cannot be cancelled, modified, paused, or extended.
+Once filed and charged, the contract cannot be cancelled, modified, paused, or extended, except as required by law.
 See Section 7.

 06 — Outcome Verification

-Verified integration data is authoritative.
-Self-reported data, screenshots, or alternative documentation are not accepted as substitutes, except where explicitly pre-approved in writing by C&C.
+Where a contract relies on a connected data source, that integration's data is authoritative.
+Self-reported data, screenshots, or alternative documentation are not accepted as substitutes, except where explicitly pre-approved in writing by C&C or where human review is the designated method.

-If a data source is unavailable or returns ambiguous data at verification time, C&C will make reasonable efforts to verify through alternative means within 30 days.
-If that is not possible, the stake is returned to the Maker in full.
-C&C is not liable for data source failures beyond returning the stake.
+If a verification method is unavailable or returns ambiguous results at verification time, C&C will make reasonable efforts to verify through an alternative method within 30 days.
+If verification remains impossible through no fault of the Maker, the stake is refunded to the Maker in full.
+C&C is not liable for verification method or data source failures beyond refunding the stake.

 07 — No Cancellation and No Modification

-Once a Courage Contract is filed and the origination fee is collected, the contract is irrevocable.
+Once a Courage Contract is filed and your stake and origination fee are charged, the contract is irrevocable.

 This irrevocability is the core mechanic of the Platform.
-By accepting these Terms, you acknowledge that you have read, understood, and specifically agreed to this provision.
-The only exception is account termination by C&C for ToS violations, in which case staked funds are returned in full.
+By accepting these Terms and confirming the consent shown at filing, you acknowledge that you have read, understood, and specifically agreed to this provision and that your stake is non-refundable except on a verified win.
+Exceptions are limited to (a) any right you cannot waive under applicable law, and (b) account termination by C&C for a Terms violation, in which case your stake is refunded in full and the origination fee remains non-refundable.

-If the Platform issues a MISS verdict and it is confirmed after any dispute window, your staked funds are transferred to the charity partner you designated at contract creation.
+If the Platform issues a MISS verdict and it becomes final after any dispute window, your stake is paid in full to the charity you designated at filing.

 09 — Dispute Resolution (Verdict Disputes)

-If you believe the Platform's outcome verdict is factually incorrect — meaning the connected data source returned data that does not accurately reflect your actual performance — you may file a dispute.
+If you believe the Platform's verdict is factually incorrect — meaning the verification method returned a result that does not accurately reflect your actual performance — you may file a dispute.

 How to file.
 Email legal@crowdandcourage.com with your contract ID, a description of the alleged error, and supporting documentation.